Laundry washing ball

 We have been using a laundry washing ball at home at we can state that it works for us.

-We are paying 15 euro for a 3,5 litres detergent bottle that, at 70 ml of detergent per cycle, allows us to run 50 cycles per bottle.
+We are paying 15 euros for a 3,5 liter detergent bottle that, at 70 ml of detergent per cycle, allows us to run 50 cycles per bottle.

 Or, what it is the same, a cost of 30 cents per washing cycle.